tonny0812/pornhub-downloader/README.md

 `START_PAGE`: the star page number, defaults to 1.
 `PAGES`: how many pages do you want to download(20 videos/page)? defaults to 100.
 `SEARCH`: keyword of searching.
 `DOWNLOAD_DIR`: the folder to save videos. defaults to 'downloads/'.
+`TIMEOUT`: timeout value, defaults to 3 minutes.

 ## Download speed
 1. the speed depends on your network.